ghc/ghc/docs/users_guide/using-warnings.rst

      * Warn if ``pure`` is defined backwards (i.e. ``pure = return``).
      * Warn if ``(*>)`` is defined backwards (i.e. ``(*>) = (>>)``).

-    This warning is  part of the :ghc-flag:`-Wcompat` option group.

 .. ghc-flag:: -Wnoncanonical-monadfail-instances
     :shortdesc: *(deprecated)*
         warn when ``Monad`` or ``MonadFail`` instances have